Hyssington: Stone Axe Factory (Group XII)

 The main distribution of Group XII implements is in mid-Wales, the Midlands, the Cotswolds and stretching across to East Anglia.
 By 1988, 93 examples of these implements had been identified and all of these implements have shaftholes for hafting and there are no examples of picrite being used to produce axes.

 Hyssington Castle

 On Castle Hill.
 Motte and bailey on a plateau on a small hill.
-Remains of a 13th-century tower (circa 9 metres square).
-30 feet square.
+Remains of a 13th-century tower (circa 9 metres / 30 feet square).
 Remains of a triangular bailey 70m x 45m.
 The base of a tower is possibly buried in northern corner of the bailey and in the east corner, traces of a hall remain.
 The site was visible in 1811, but above ground remains have now disappeared.

 It has been suggested that this site may be the castle of Snead occupied by Simon de Parcio in 1231, and given by Henry III to William de Bowles in 1233.